ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets: Sensor Suite

 \subsection{GNSS receiver}

-To measure an accurate trajectory serving as ground truth in outdoor use cases, GNSS is the best choice.
+To measure an accurate trajectory serving as ground truth in outdoor use cases, Global Navigation Satellite System (GNSS) is the best choice.
 With the assistance of differential reference stations, onboard IMU, and some magic of post-mission processing, GNSS receivers can achieve an accuracy up to 1cm.

-We employed a Bynav A1 GNSS RTK receiver that utilizes GPS, GLONASS, Galileo, BeiDou, QZSS, and NAVIC constellations.
+We employed a Bynav A1 GNSS RTK (Real Time Kinematic) receiver (Fig. \ref{fig:sensors_overview}-f) that utilizes GPS, GLONASS, Galileo, BeiDou, QZSS, and NAVIC constellations.
 The receiver supports dual antenna setup, measuring not only the position but also the attitude of the robot.
-It also has an builtin INS that helps improve positioning both in real-time and for processing afterwards.
+It also has a builtin Inertial Navigation System (INS) that helps improve positioning both in real-time and for processing afterwards.